You may have just been hurt on the job, and now you’re not sure what options are available to you for compensation. If you want to know what t[...]

-The case was appealed to the North Carolina Court of Appeals and the Supreme Court of North Carolina regarding the issue of fees for compensation of attendant care services.
+The plaintiff/client, a bartender, sustained two back injuries while lifting at work.
+Following his injuries, he developed CRPS and foot drop, which increased his risk of falling.
+Litigation of this matter occurred before the North Carolina Industrial Commission at the deputy commissioner level and was appealed to the Full Commission.
+The case was further appealed to the North Carolina Court of Appeals and the Supreme Court of North Carolina regarding the issue of fees for compensation of attendant care services.
 The Supreme Court decided this case in favor of the plaintiff, and the workers’ compensation insurance carrier later settled.

 The plaintiff/client, a restaurant manager, injured his left knee at work.
-He underwent surgery, had a bad result, and developed reflex sympathetic dystrophy.
+He underwent surgery, had a bad result, and developed reflex sympathetic dystrophy (RSD).
 The plaintiff’s wife had to stop working to provide attendant care for her husband.
-Litigation for this matter occurred before the North Carolina Industrial Commission, the Full Commission, the North Carolina Court of Appeals, and the Supreme Court of North Carolina.
+Litigation for this matter occurred before the North Carolina Industrial Commission, both before a deputy commissioner and the Full Commission; the North Carolina Court of Appeals; and the Supreme Court of North Carolina.

 The plaintiff/client worked as a flight attendant.
 After working on a flight, she disembarked at Charlotte-Douglas International Airport.
 She boarded a crowded airport employee shuttle bus to travel from the terminal to the employee parking lot.
 The plaintiff only had space to stand on the crowded bus.
 While in transit, the bus driver braked suddenly, causing the plaintiff to fall forward.
 A piece of luggage hit her, and another passenger on the bus fell on her.
 She injured her neck and shoulder and required fusion surgery.

 The plaintiff/client worked as a concrete driller.
 While at work, he “misstepped” and injured his left knee.
-Litigation for his case occurred before the North Carolina Industrial Commission, the Full Commission, and the North Carolina Court of Appeals.
-Benefits obtained through litigation included the following for the plaintiff:
+This case was heard by the North Carolina Industrial Commission, first by a deputy commissioner and then the Full Commission.
+The decision of the Full Commission was then appealed to the North Carolina Court of Appeals.
+We prevailed at all levels.

 The Court of Appeals’ decision looked at whether the Industrial Commission’s finding, which did not resolve all of the disputed issues, was a “final” order subject to appellate review or an “interlocutory” order yet ripe for appellate adjudication.